Koverse/documentation/docs/source/intro.rst

 Users do not have to provide any information about the data schema.
 Data doesn’t have to be well understood or consistent.
 Store data from external systems once, in a flexible data model in accumulo.
-Discover data structure and address data quality issues via data profiling and sampling.
+Discover data structure and address data quality issues via automatic data profiling and sampling.

 Flexible access control
 -----------------------

-Koverse labels all data ingested, and protects it immediately.
+Koverse labels all data ingested and protects it immediately.
-Koverse manages group-to-data set access and does additional record-level filtering.
+Koverse manages data set access per group and does additional record-level filtering.

 Koverse Architecture